intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Harvest, Store, Enjoy.md

 - `store.in` and `store.out` indicate *charge* and *discharge* flows for batteries.

-- `grid.out` and `grid.in` indicate mains use, and feed-in flows to the public grid.
+- `grid.out` and `grid.in` indicate mains use, and feed-in flows into the public grid.

-- `harvest` indicates renewable generation and always implies `.out`.
+- `harvest` indicates renewable generation.

-- `enjoy` indicates energy use and always implies `.in`.
+- `enjoy` indicates energy use by end users and appliances.

 ### Double-entry format